mollypup/glorpds/docs/ACCOUNTS.md

 Millipds *does* however need to hold a repo signing key.

-Below, I assume you have two separate machines, the "server" (where the millipds server runs) and the "local machine".
+Below, I assume you have two separate machines, the "server" (where the glorpds server runs) and the "local machine".
 If you don't care about security (keeping rotation keys off the server) you can ignore that distinction and run all the commands on the server.

 ## New Account (with did:plc)